 Half the room - the half filled with librarians, predictably - erupted with glee, but we couldn't talk for that long.

-sad that Oracle is not well known in the mainstream media, because she's that awesome, and fantastic and amazing.
+It's sad, really sad that Oracle is not well known in the mainstream media, because she's that awesome, and fantastic and amazing.
 Someone asked me to source this character for them, and I'm tempted because of how excited these non-comics people were to know that there's a character like Babs in existence.
 It wasn't mentioned the rest of the day, so it's possible they forgot.

 I know there's a bazillion and one resources out there on the big ol' wide internet re: Babs, but it occured to me that maybe I could write up a post detailing her background for the DC illiterate, which would form the basis for an email to those librarians if they're really interested.